|

 he.
 Not everything it does, he does.
 Therefore, he can examine it

-without fearing what will be said of him or his son.
+without fearing what will be said of him.

 And this indeed did happen.
 After the initial patriotic diatribes, and